Towards Valentine’s Day

 Some of these old cultivars are still available from the Heritage Roses in Australia Society.
 Many, like ‘The Queen of Spain’, are probably extinct in Australia.

 If you’re thinking of buying a potted rose to grow in a frost-free garden, the best organic rose growing tip I can offer east coast gardeners is to grow cultivars from these heritage rose groups: Noisette, China and Tea.

-Lastly, if you like heritage roses when someone else is growing them, try to make it to Sydney’s Rookwood Necropolis.
+If you like heritage roses, try to make it to Sydney’s Rookwood Necropolis.
 The Friends of Rookwood have saved several of the original roses planted there from extinction.
 Some, like ‘Captain Rawes’, have been named after the person buried beneath them – there’s little hope of discovering their cultivar names.

 3rd February 2013